 - Focus groups

 “User experience (UX) design is the process of creating products that provide meaningful and personally relevant experiences.
 This involves the careful design of both a product’s usability and the pleasure consumers will derive from using it.

 A great way to separate the two terms is:

 User testing gives you a deeper understanding of users’ needs and behaviours.

 Usability testing helps you find the functionality issues in your design that you never expected.

 Why is usability testing important?

-You might be wondering, why bother?
-Usability testing takes time and when you’re under pressure with looming deadlines you might be tempted to forego it.
+You might wonder, why bother?
+Usability testing takes time and when you’re under pressure with looming deadlines, you might be tempted to forego it.
 Don’t make this mistake – it will cost you more in the long run.
-Usability testing will, of course, require a degree of time and money investment, but it will absolutely pay off.
+Usability testing will require a degree of time and money investment, but it will pay off.

 “To run an effective usability test, you don’t need anything fancy.
 It’s far better to run with whatever you have to hand than to run no usability testing at all.”